 “So what now?
 Are we forever like this?
 Look at yourself.
 You look awful.
 You don’t even look like a decent human being.
 Give yourself some respect and get your shit together.
 And the next time he sees you, he should say, “wow, siya na ‘yung ex ko” as opposed to “ahh, siya pa rin ‘yung ex ko.”
 C’mon, we’re not used to being losers, duh!”
 This was how the conversation went between you and yourself – you were looking at the mirror, and staring back at you was a loser you could barely recognize.
 You want to bring the go-getter back, the things-should-go-my-way gal filled with hope and also compassion in her heart.
 You have to save her so you won’t lose yourself completely.

 Then you came up with a plan.
-The dreams you built with him, the plans you made for yourself with him in it – work on them.
+The dreams you built together, the plans you made for yourself with him in it – work on them.
 After all, success is the sweetest revenge.
 Prove him you are better than anyone else, and so much better than the piece of scum he replaced you with.
 So you wrote another book, made him the worst character in it and sent it to the wild so everyone could read it, including him.
 You busied yourself by discovering what other amazing things you can do.
 He used to say joining a support group was a bad idea because you’d just get more depressed so you established one.
-He used to say he wanted to be able to enter a restaurant without worrying how much he needed to pay, so you went to nice restaurants asking for a table for one, otherwise buy dinner with and for your friends.
+He used to say he wanted to be able to enter a restaurant without worrying how much he needed to pay, so you went to nice places asking for a table for one.
 You wrote every thought that lingered in your head and shared it to the world.
 Who knew where your words could lead you?
 Your blog got recognized and got paid for reviews.
 You met people.
 You made new friends.
 You wrote more books.
 Your health got better.
 You went to places.
 You started to conquer the world.

 And on top of it all, you prayed.